1414C/jiffy/README.md

 No matter how this is dealt with, a cross process cache is required to warehouse user and/or jwt information.

 * implement Bully-type leadership election algorithm via websockets
-* election protocol will be unencrypted and will therefore need to bound to a subnet that is not routable
+* election protocol will be unencrypted and will therefore need to be bound to a subnet that is not routable
 * examine SWIM-type cross process group membership dissemintion
-* examine simple clockwise Ping-Ack with Doorbell/Join group membershop dissemination
+* examine simple clockwise Ping-Ack with Doorbell/Join group membership dissemination
 * run cache and election protocols on the same subnet?  (probably)

 ### Cache replacement

-Implement the new scheme on top of the JWT token revocation solution.
+Implement the new scheme on top of the JWT token revocation solution

 * set frame size to be flexible via the configuration file
 * test with large BLOB objects